TrustworthyComputing/helib_example/README.md

 ```

 ## Run HElib example
-Finally, to run the example type:
+Finally, to run the example type (first argument is the number of multiplications, second argument is the size of the total bits of the ctxt primes):
 ```
-./mul_test.out
+./mul_test.out 15 500
 ```

 ## PALISADE example